🇬🇧 UK · 2026/27 · Free

 What can I sacrifice salary into?

-• Cycle to Work — buy a bike and safety equipment tax-free, typically up to £3,000 (or more for electric bikes).
-You sacrifice a monthly amount over 12 months.
+• Cycle to Work — buy a bike and safety equipment tax-free, typically up to £3,000.

-• Electric Vehicle leasing (ULEV) — lease an electric car through your employer.
-The Benefit in Kind (BiK) rate for fully electric vehicles is just 2% for 2026/27, making this exceptionally tax-efficient for higher earners.
+• Electric Vehicle leasing (ULEV) — the BiK rate for fully electric vehicles is just 2% for 2026/27, making this exceptionally efficient for higher earners.

-• Childcare vouchers — this scheme is now closed to new entrants (replaced by Tax-Free Childcare), but existing members can continue.
+• Childcare vouchers — legacy scheme (closed to new entrants, replaced by Tax-Free Childcare), but existing members can continue.

 Does salary sacrifice affect my state pension?